-Starting December 23, 2017, the Drukpa Kung Fu Nuns will once again lead a months-long bicycle pilgrimage – or yatra – to empower women and promote awareness around the human trafficking epidemic facing Nepal and India.
-His Holiness the Gyalwang Drukpa, the spiritual leader of the Drukpa order, will also join the nuns in leading this journey.
+Beginning December 23, 2017, the Drukpa Kung Fu Nuns led a month-long bicycle pilgrimage – or yatra – to empower women and promote awareness around the human trafficking epidemic facing Nepal and India.
+His Holiness the Gyalwang Drukpa, the spiritual leader of the Drukpa order, also joined the nuns in leading this journey.

-The cycle yatra, which will be the nuns’ fifth in as many years, is set to embark from Kathmandu, Nepal on Monday, December 23, making stops in Gorakpur, Chennai, Nagarjuna Lake, Odisha, Kolkata, Delhi, and Darjeeling, comprising a 3,000-kilometer route.
+The cycle yatra was the nuns’ fifth in as many years, embarked from Kathmandu, Nepal on Monday, December 23, making stops in Gorakpur, Chennai, Nagarjuna Lake, Odisha, Kolkata, Delhi, and Darjeeling, comprising a 3,000-kilometer route.
 200 nuns will make the journey.

 “We are excited to once again devote our time and energy to such an important cause,” said Jigme Konchok Lhamo, a Kung Fu Nun who has led numerous environmental and humanitarian projects in India and Nepal.
 “Through our projects in these villages and our meetings with other leaders in the region, we believe that families continue to struggle to survive and often feel pressured into desperate measures in order to live.
 It is our duty to change that perception.”